David Spergel's Home Page

 I am an Associate Faculty Member in the Physics Department and in the Mechanical and Aerospace

 Engineering Department.
-I am currently co-chair of the NAS Committee on Astronomy and Astrophysics.
+I am currently chair of the space studies board.

 and recent publications.